Dhanush-Raj1/Ecommerce-Chatbot-Project/README.md

 - Make orders: "I want to purchase this product (product details)".
 - Ask for invoice of your order: "Give me the invoice of my order".
 - Ask about your order and delivery details: "Tell me about my order and when will the order be delivered to my address?".
-- Ask for recommendation for example: Recommend me a shirt under the budget of rupees 1000 but above rupees 500.
+- Ask for recommendation for example: Recommend me a shirt under the budget of rupees 1500.

 <br>